Mange is a skin disease, primarily of dogs, although cats, ferrets and other animals can contract and spread mange.

 - Ears, elbows and ventral areas affected most

-- People can get infected, but it resolves quickly
+- People can get infected, too, but it resolves quickly

-I try to be careful in the exam room when pronouncing a diagnosis of mange because some people freak.
+I try to be careful in the exam room when pronouncing a diagnosis of mange because some people freak out.
 This panic attack probably comes from old ideas when mange was considered untreatable, or extremely difficult to treat.

 The picture of a “mangy” dog comes to mind, in the middle of a junk yard, hunting for scraps, hairless, scabby and scratching.
 Fortunately, treatments for mange are very effective today.